cr-norris/karma-bird-house/_spaces/work.md

 ---
 ### The heart of Karma is our community of people and companies who energize the building with an interdisciplinary culture and a common creative spirit.

-We have over 50 studios and offices ranging in size from one-person studios to offices with their own conference rooms and kitchenettes for larger groups.
+Our dog-friendly spaces range in size from one-person studios to offices with their own conference rooms and kitchenettes for larger groups.
 The building is secure and safe with 24-hour digital key fob access for building tenants.
 Each floor has a buzzing shared common area perfect for a quick meeting or change of scenery from your office.
 Other standard amenities include:

 * Wifi
 * 24-hour key fob access